cqb13/Learn-Latin/README.md

 </pre>
 <h2>TODO:</h2>
 <pre>
-- Change formating of translation to allow for centered text
+- Fill in missing data
+- Popup examples for charts
+- Make text in nav places be in center verticaly
+- Make react happy
 - Fix a lot of bad code
 </pre>